seenry/osvgen/README.md

 # Why Does This Exist
 Let's say you have a taiko map, and you want to have a gradual SV change over the course of however many beats.

-You could either create however many timing points and set the SV multipliers by hand... or instead you can use osvgen!
+You could either create however many timing points and set the SV multipliers by hand... or instead you can use osvgen ([http://seenry.github.io/osvgen](http://seenry.github.io/osvgen))!

 # Tutorial/Example
 Below I have a map where I want to create an SV gradient between two timing points: